 A non-AP STA shall initialize dot11MSDOFDMEDthreshold to –72 dBm and MSD_TXOP_MAX to 1, respectively.
-The non-AP STA affiliated with the non-AP MLD shall set MSD_TXOP_MAX and dot11MSDOFDMEDthreshold to the most recent values in the Medium Synchronization Maximum Number Of TXOPs and Medium Synchronization OFDM ED Threshold subfields, respectively, if they are present in a Basic variant Multi-Link element received from its associated AP MLD.
+A non-AP STA affiliated with a non-AP MLD shall set MSD_TXOP_MAX and dot11MSDOFDMEDthreshold to the most recent values in the Medium Synchronization Maximum Number Of TXOPs and Medium Synchronization OFDM ED Threshold subfields, respectively, if they are present in a Basic variant Multi-Link element received from its associated AP (#6321).

-NOTE—If either the intra-BSS NAV or the inter-BSS NAV is nonzero in the non-AP STA affiliated with the non-AP MLD when it starts the MediumSyncDelay timer, the non-AP STA does not initiate any TXOP and follow the same rules as an HE STA to respond to any RTS or MU-RTS frame until both NAVs expire.
+NOTE—If either the intra-BSS NAV or the Basic (#5106) NAV is nonzero in the non-AP STA affiliated with the non-AP MLD when it starts the MediumSyncDelay timer, the non-AP STA does not initiate any TXOP and follow the same rules as an HE STA to respond to any RTS or MU-RTS frame until both NAVs expire.

-During the aCCAtime (see 36.3.20.6.3 (CCA sensitivity for occupying the primary 20 MHz channel)) immediately following the end of the transmission event that caused loss of medium synchronization and subsequent initiation of the MediumSyncDelay timer at the non-AP STA, if the received signal strength exceeds the CCA-ED threshold as given by dot11OFDMEDThreshold for the primary 20 MHz channel and no start of a PPDU is detected, the non-AP STA should defer for EIFS beginning when the received signal strength falls below the CCA-ED threshold.
+During the aCCAtime (see 36.3.20.6.3 (CCA sensitivity for occupying the primary 20 MHz channel)) immediately following the end of the transmission event that caused loss of medium synchronization and subsequent initiation of the MediumSyncDelay timer at the non-AP STA, if the received signal strength exceeds the CCA-ED threshold as given by dot11OFDMEDThreshold for the primary 20 MHz channel and no start of a PPDU is detected, the STA should defer for EIFS beginning when the received signal strength falls below the CCA-ED threshold.

 TGbe editor: Add the following entry to Dot11PhyEHTEntry in C.3 P646 of 11be draft 1.1 as follows: